-A lot or parcel that has been developed with an on-site sewage disposal system (OSSDS) is required to abandon OSSDS systems and connect to the sewer within 60 months after District sewer adjoins the property in a public right-of-way or easement benefiting the District, and provided that the District determines that the public sewer collector line has sufficient capacity for and is available for such lot or parcel.
-The District shall compel such connection under the provisions of RCW 57.08.005 should the property owner refuse to connect.
+A lot or parcel that has been developed with on-site sewage disposal system (OSSDS) is required to abandon OSSDS systems and connect to the District sewer within 60 months after a District public sewer collector or transmission line adjoins the property in a public right-of-way or easement benefitting the District, and within twelve months after the date of mailing or personal service of written notice to the lot or parcel owner that a public sewer collector or transmission line has sufficient capacity and is available for such lot or parcel.
+The District shall compel such connection under the provisions of RCW 57.08.005 should the property owner refuse to connect within twelve months after the date of mailing or personal service of such written notice.